Welcome

 We also announce the upcoming meetings of our "Sister CWRT," the Inland Empire CWRT:

-This meeting is via Zoom only
+This meeting is in person only.

 AND

-This meeting is In-Person and via Zoom
+This meeting is via Zoom only.

 CONGRATULATIONS TO OUR SISTER CWRT ON RECEIVING THE